Hawkeye (Clint Barton): Fresh Start

 Shortly after Natasha's supposed death, a number of her enemies have been killed off.
 Hawkeye and Winter Soldier start investigating the trail of bodies left behind to uncover the mysterious assassin and determine if Black Widow is still alive.
 They eventually discover that she was cloned by the Black Widow Ops Program following her death.
-When Winter Soldier and Hawkeye arrived at the Red Room, the Black Widow clone dropped her cover where she began to kill her superiors, liberate the recruits, and destroy all the clones and Epsilon Red.
-When the authorities arrived, Black Widow left the Red Room where she left a note for Hawkeye to stop following her and for Winter Soldier to join her in ending the Red Room.
+When Winter Soldier and Hawkeye arrived at the Red Room, the Black Widow clone dropped her cover and began killing her superiors, liberating the recruits, and destroying all the clones and Epsilon Red.
+When the authorities arrived, Black Widow left the Red Room, leaving note for Hawkeye to stop following her and for Winter Soldier to join her in ending the Red Room.

-During the Fresh Start relaunch, Clint and Kate decided to revive the West Coast Avengers following an attack by land sharks in Santa Monica.
+During the "Fresh Start" relaunch, Clint and Kate decided to revive the West Coast Avengers following an attack by land sharks in Santa Monica.
 For that, they recruited America Chavez and Kate's boyfriend Johnny "Fuse" Watts, who helped in the mission, and were eventually joined by Gwenpool and Kid Omega.
 Given their lack of funds, the newly formed team tried to get financiers by starring in a reality show following their exploits.